ghasemizade/learnScrum/README.md

 This is a [doc](https://github.com/ghasemizade/learnScrum/blob/main/agile-methodologies-quiz.md) of agile method questions for english speakers.

+### finally
-And finally, to make sure you learn Scrum and Agile, you can Assessment yourself on [LinkedIn](https://www.linkedin.com/skill-assessments/Agile%20Methodologies/quiz-intro/)
+to make sure you learn Scrum and Agile, you can Assessment yourself on [LinkedIn](https://www.linkedin.com/skill-assessments/Agile%20Methodologies/quiz-intro/)